 Prospect recognizes that its founding artists, staff leadership, and board members are predominantly white, and acknowledges the long history of racist systems and white privilege within the theater industry.
 We take responsibility for identifying and changing Prospect’s institutional practices that are informed by and uphold a culture of white supremacy.
 We have not amplified Black, Indigenous, and People of Color (BIPOC) artistic voices with the full strength and awareness that we can, and should.

-As a follow-up to our statement of support for the Black Lives Matter movement, and commitment to work towards a more equitable and just theatrical community, Prospect formed an Anti-Racism Committee comprised of Staff and Board Members, Co-Chaired by Stephanie Grayson and Jesse L. Kearney, to meet regularly and maintain focus on progressing towards our goals.
-As a first step in an ongoing journey, we have identified the following actions, which we will take in the immediate future, and continue throughout the year:
+As a follow-up to our statement of support for the Black Lives Matter movement, and commitment to work towards a more equitable and just theatrical community, Prospect formed an Anti-Racism Committee comprised of Staff and Board Members, to meet regularly and maintain focus on progressing towards our goals.
+In this ongoing journey, we have identified and taken the following actions, which we will continue to assess in an ongoing manner:

-We will establish an advisory council of BIPOC artists and other BIPOC members of the Prospect community, to ask for feedback, actively examine past organizational practice, and envision new practices for the future.
+We established an advisory council of BIPOC artist members of the Prospect community, to ask for feedback, actively examine past organizational practice, and envision new practices for the future.

 Members of this council will engage in discussion around all aspects of Prospect’s mission to develop and produce new musicals, and create platforms for emerging artistic voices.

-Prospect will conduct an internal audit of its past hiring practices over the past five years, to build a base of data about our staff and artist community.
+Prospect conducted an internal audit of its past hiring practices from 2015 - 2020, to build a base of data about our staff and artist community.

-We will assess the number of BIPOC artists and staff involved in Prospect’s programs, and compensation rates across all programs.
-This data will inform our budgeting and planning practices moving forward.
+We assessed the number of BIPOC artists and staff involved in Prospect’s programs, and compensation rates across all programs.
+This data will inform our budgeting and planning practices moving forward as we continue to track these data points.

-We will research and put in place stronger avenues for recruitment and advertising future job opportunities, when they become available, using a wider net to source candidates (including outreach to HBCU).
+We will research and put in place stronger avenues for recruitment and advertising future job opportunities, when they become available, using a wider net to source candidates.

 We will explore best practices to provide Anti-Racism training for Prospect’s ever-evolving network of project-based staff and artists, and create strategies and opportunities for engaging our community in this work.

-At the Board of Directors level, Prospect will provide Anti-Racism training and other educational opportunities for its current Board members (which include the company’s Senior Staff leadership).
+At the Board of Directors level, Prospect will provide educational opportunities for its current Board members (which include the company’s Senior Staff leadership).

 We will expand Board membership to include greater representation from the BIPOC community.